MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 The UNet for this run has much more capacity:
 * 50 million weights vs 1/2 million
-* visual attention layer
+* Visual attention layer
-* each UNet block has its own MLP to apply to the timestep embedding
+* Each UNet block has its own MLP to apply to the timestep embedding
   * first run had one MLP shared among blocks

 Other differences
 * T=200 instead of 1000, use x5 less timesteps
-* The original hugging face code applies random left to right flips of the data, but that is disabled for my memory cached dataset of celeba
+* The original Hugging Face code applies random left to right flips of the data, but that is disabled for my memory cached dataset of celeba

 After 10 hours of training, the loss is better than before, a testament to the higher model capacity